 Evaluate your performance and ROI regularly

-Just as how ROI metrics must be continuously monitored in alignment with your digital transformation goal and overarching business objectives, performance tracking is also essential in increasing ROI.
-Evaluation allows a business to track progress and adjust key performance indicators as needed.
+Just as ROI metrics must be continuously monitored in alignment with your digital transformation goal and overarching business objectives, performance tracking is also essential in increasing ROI.
+Evaluation allows a business to track progress and adjust key performance indicators.

 The success of digital transformation progress involves measuring the ROI of an organization.
-As there is no standard way to do that, start with defining your business goals, and identifying the key metrics.
-Setting aside time to analyze your organization’s strengths and weaknesses enables you to choose the best metrics to measure your organization's ROI.
-Digital Transformation platform like Kissflow can accelerate your organization's growth and revenue.
+As there is no standard way to do that, start with defining your business goals and identifying the key metrics.
+Setting aside time to analyze your organization’s strengths and weaknesses lets you choose the best metrics to measure your organization's ROI.
+Kissflow is a low-code platform that drives digital transformation goals and accelerates your organization's growth and revenue.